HannahChen19/DeepDiveSIMDProgrammingProject/README.md

 Name: Chen, Hannah L. / G01

-**ALL KERNELS ARE CHECKED WITH THE C VERSION ANSWER (EXPECTED SDOT FOR CUDA PROGRAM IS CODED IN C)**
+**ALL KERNELS ARE CHECKED WITH THE C VERSION ANSWER (EXPECTED SDOT FOR CUDA PROGRAM IS CODED IN C ALSO)**

 **ALL KERNELS RUN UP TO A VECTOR SIZE OF 2^26 ONLY DUE TO DEVICE LIMITATIONS (CUDA ALSO RUNS UP TO 2^26 VECTOR SIZE ONLY FOR THE PURPOSE OF MORE ACCURATE COMPARATIVE ANALYSIS WITH THE OTHER KERNELS)**

-**C, x86-64, and SIMD YMM register are all run in 'x64 Release' in Visual Studio 2022**
+**C, x86-64, and SIMD YMM register kernels are all run in 'x64 Release' configuration in Visual Studio 2022**

 **Sample .asm file command line setup information:**